pukeylukey/pukeylukey/_posts/2016-03-12-Untitled-document.md

 A zombie and a botnet: This is where hackers put spam, malware and all of the other bad things onto computers.

-The most common way malware is transmitted: Hackers use sophisticated techniques to transmit malware but the most common is that the hackers rely heavily on social enginnering.
+The most common way malware is transmitted: Hackers use sophisticated techniques to transmit malware but the most common is that the hackers rely heavily on social engineering.